Kurento/kurento/source/tutorials/java/tutorial-helloworld.rst

 Kurento Java Tutorial - Hello World
 ===================================

 This web application has been designed to introduce the principles of programming with Kurento for Java developers.
 It consists of a :term:`WebRTC` video communication in mirror (*loopback*).
 This tutorial assumes you have basic knowledge of Java, JavaScript, HTML and WebRTC.
-We also recommend reading the section :doc:`/user/about` before starting this tutorial.
+We also recommend reading :doc:`/user/intro` before starting this tutorial.

 .. note::